 Digital disruption has been revolutionizing the banking industry and increasingly shaking up corporate banks.
 According to Boston Consulting Group, over 80% of corporate bankers agree that digital will change the competitive landscape, customer expectations as well as the economics of the banking business.
 At the same time, digital disruption provides a breeding ground for blockchain and fintech startups to mushroom and gain market share in the already fierce banking sector.
 Just in the first half of 2018, fintech companies has already received a massive global investment of 57.9 billion USD.
 While incumbent corporate and investment banks are cutting jobs and turning to artificial intelligence and automation to streamline operations and reduce cost.

-The fintech sector presents numerous opportunities and a huge growing potential.
 While some existing candidates working in the corporate banking sector may fear that their jobs are increasingly threatened, some would even ponder a career in the fintech sector.
-How can someone with a traditional banking background maximize one’s success in the fintech industry?
+Here are some tips we have for you to seamlessly change your career from banking to fintech.

 1. Discover your transferable skills and leverage on existing knowledge

 The banking and tech industry certainly share some necessary skills beneficial for a fintech career.
 For instance, the ability to crunch numbers and make sense of data to underpin a business decision is especially valuable in a fintech career.
 Daniel Kiellen, co-founder of Tink, a fintech startup originated from Stockholm explains that data-driven is the backbone of their business model and how important it is in the future of banking.
 On the other hand, regulatory knowledge is highly beneficial as the financial industry is strictly regulated, which influences both mainstream and young tech-led companies.
 Especially with open banking and PSD2 being implemented, regulatory knowledge would be highly valued by fintech companies on how these regulatory standards could impact their businesses.

 2. Find a function and focus on it